AndHell/Andhell.Crypto.Book/Book.md

 For a given hash, it should be impossible to find a message m so that m generates the hash.
 There also is a second pre image resistance that says, when given a message it should be impossible to find a second message with the same hash.

 Since hash functions generate fixed length outputs, the number of possible outputs is also limited.
-Do to the arbitrary length of all possible inputs, according to the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle), there need to be messages that generate the same hash output.
+Due to the arbitrary length of all possible inputs, according to the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle), there need to be messages that generate the same hash output.
 But to be considered as a secure hashing algorithm these collisions need to be hard to find.
 This gives the third property, collision resistance.

 In the past, a lot of hashing functions failed at the collision resistance.
 For example, [MD5 was broken](https://en.wikipedia.org/wiki/MD5#Collision_vulnerabilities) in 1996, and [SHA1](https://en.wikipedia.org/wiki/SHA-1#Attacks) in 2017.
 These algorithms should be avoided for new developments and, therefore, they are not further described.